-Staff to coordinate with applicants and help them navigate the process to be approved to host.
+Staff to coordinate with applicants, educate them and help them navigate the process to be approved to host.

 Assistance completing psychosocial evaluation/mini home study.
 Additional fees may be required for a local social worker to complete the study and visit with family.

-A portion of fees subsidize the child’s international flight from Bogota to the US or within Colombia
+A portion of fees subsidize the child’s international flight from Bogota to the US or tby air within Colombia

 Translation and certification of all parent documents required for participation in the hosting program by ICBF (endorsement of mini home study, translation of FBI clearances and mini-home study, certificates of completion of education, medical letter if necessary).